 For early man, the deer represented a valuable resource, providing nourishment, clothing and other accessories; and the deer may have played a role in totemic culture.
 Ultimately, the white stag is not only a creature of the gods, but is a god himself, symbolizing the creative life force of the universe–sex, life, and also death.

-For Celtic people the white stag was considered to be a messenger from the otherworld and also believed that the white stag would appear when one was transgressing a taboo.
+For Celtic people the this stag was considered to be a messenger from the otherworld and also believed to appear when one was transgressing a taboo.